-If you are a lucky owner of a wirehaired vizsla, you know how amazing these animals are.
-Besides having a wonderful temper, they are easy to care for and bring their owners plenty of fun and enjoyable moments.
+If you’re a lucky owner of a Wirehaired Vizsla, you know how amazing these animals are.
+Besides having a wonderful temperament, they are easy to care for and bring their owners plenty of fun and enjoyable moments.

-The wirehaired vizsla dog breed appeared back in the 1930s.
-The goal was to create a hunting dog that could deal with tough weather conditions while being able to conquer the harsh terrain.
-The breed was initially developed in Hungary.
-Forty years later, it was brought to North America.
+The Wirehaired Vizsla dog breed appeared back in the 1930s with the goal of creating a hunting dog that could deal with tough weather conditions while being able to conquer harsh terrain.
+The breed was initially developed in Hungary, and forty years later, it was brought to North America.

 Besides being a very enduring dog breed, wirehaired vizsla dogs are adorable.
-They have a soft look in their eyes, which coupled with a noble head gives them an appearance of wonderful friends.
+They have a soft look in their eyes, which coupled with a noble head gives them the appearance of wonderful friends.